 The process fostered a new engagement with antiquity: ancient texts were reanimated through the use of technological tools, and the students, working from their homes and in libraries, in North Carolina and beyond, often separated by hours as well as miles, shared texts across a digital diaspora.
 The work of the textual scholar has always been, in my experience, one of solitude.
 I assemble a pile of reference books, open browser tabs to various online tools, and sit with my material.
-Whether I am analyzing a work or… read more about Creating Community in a Digital Diaspora »
+Whether I am analyzing a… read more about Creating Community in a Digital Diaspora »

 Before starting their own individual research on online communities and tribes, I asked my students to work together in groups of 3-4 and to research an online bobo community in order to pinpoint what characterizes community as such: What does community feel like?
 What keeps it working?
 What happens when it’s not working?
 When does being part of something online become a mere performance, a way, in other words, to monetize by using “community” as a platform.
-My objective in teaching the seminar “Hashtags Memes and… read more about THE REEMERGING COLLECTIVE »
+My objective in teaching the seminar “Hashtags… read more about THE REEMERGING COLLECTIVE »

 “We do not learn from experience … we learn from reflecting on experience.”
 John Dewey We have co-taught Spanish 310 (Translating English-Spanish, Spanish-English) for several years.
 Over time we have continued to define and refine many aspects of the course.
 Some fundamental challenges remain, however, and that’s why we applied for the Bacca Fellowship.
 1. How can we process the critical reflections efficiently and provide students meaningful feedback?… read more about Mise en abyme: a reflection on reflections »